xmurcia/dev-now-webapp/README.md

-# < dev-now /> Find the talent, work in a better place to be
+# < dev-now /> Find the talent, work in a better place to be.

 ## Available Scripts